wwang2/oven/README.md

 # Oven

-Serverless cloud jobs, made simple.
+Serverless cloud jobs, made simple. modify \workloads to \you-project-name if you want.

 ## Installation